GoogleCloudPlatform/cloud-foundation-fabric/blueprints/data-solutions/gcs-to-bq-with-least-privileges/README.md

 ![GCS to BigQuery High-level diagram](images/diagram.png "GCS to BigQuery High-level diagram")

-The main components that we would be setting up are (to learn more about these products, click on the hyperlinks):
+The main components that we would be setting up are:

 * [Cloud Storage (GCS) bucket](https://cloud.google.com/storage/): data lake solution to store extracted raw data that must undergo some kind of transformation.
 * [Cloud Dataflow pipeline](https://cloud.google.com/dataflow): to build fully managed batch and streaming pipelines to transform data stored in GCS buckets ready for processing in the Data Warehouse using Apache Beam.
-* [BigQuery datasets and tables](https://cloud.google.com/bigquery): to store the transformed data in and query it using SQL, use it to make reports or begin training [machine learning](https://cloud.google.com/bigquery-ml/docs/introduction) models without having to take your data out.
+* [BigQuery datasets and tables](https://cloud.google.com/bigquery): to store the transformed data in and query it using SQL, use it to make reports or begin training [machine learning](https://cloud.google.com/bigquery-ml/docs/introduction) models.
-* [Service accounts](https://cloud.google.com/iam/docs/service-account-overview) (__created with least privilege on each resource__): one for uploading data into the GCS bucket, one for Orchestration, one for Dataflow instances and one for the BigQuery tables.
-You can also configure users or groups of users to assign them a viewer role on the created resources and the ability to impersonate service accounts to test the Dataflow pipelines before automating them with a tool like [Cloud Composer](https://cloud.google.com/composer).
+* [Service accounts](https://cloud.google.com/iam/docs/service-account-overview) (__created with least privilege on each resource__): one for uploading data into the GCS bucket, one for Orchestration, one for Dataflow instances and one for reading BigQuery tables.
+You can also configure groups of users to assign them a viewer role on the created resources and the ability to impersonate service accounts to test the Dataflow pipelines before automating them with a tool like [Cloud Composer](https://cloud.google.com/composer).

 For a full list of the resources that will be created, please refer to the [github repository](https://github.com/GoogleCloudPlatform/cloud-foundation-fabric/tree/master/blueprints/data-solutions/gcs-to-bq-with-least-privileges) for this project.
 If you're migrating from another Cloud Provider, refer to [this](https://cloud.google.com/free/docs/aws-azure-gcp-service-comparison) documentation to see equivalent services and comparisons in Microsoft Azure and Amazon Web Services